Amblyglyphidodon flavilatus: Description

 Many pomacentrid species are intensely territorial and compete for space both within and among species.
-The territory they defend are called "agal gardens" which are large patches of algae that they cultivate and take care of.
+The territory they defend are called "algal gardens" which are large patches of algae that they cultivate and take care of.
 The reproductive patterns of some damselfish are related to periodic rainfall and wind changes in tropical areas. some authors suggest that the synchrony of the reproductive activities of damselfishes is influenced by the lunar cycle.

 Biology

-Amblyglyphidodon flavilatus are Oviparous, which means that they produce young by means of eggs that are hatched after they have been laid by the parent.
+Amblyglyphidodon flavilatus are oviparous, which means that they reproduce by means of eggs that are hatched after they have been laid by the parent.
 There is very little embryonic development involved in oviparous eggs.
-The Amblyglyphidodon flavilatus shows distinct pairing during breeding.
+Amblyglyphidodon flavilatus shows distinct pairing during breeding.
 Eggs are demersal (living close to the floor of the sea or a lake) and adhere to the substrate.
 Male damselfish guard and aerate the eggs.
 These fishes mainly feed on zooplankton.
-The Amblyglyphidodon flavilatus are currently registered as “least concerned” and have a stable population.
+Amblyglyphidodon flavilatus are currently registered as "least concern" and have a stable population.